shahbakhat/milestone-project-one/README.md

 - What features do they offer
 - How affordable they are
 -  What do their members think about them
--  and how a user can get in touch with them
+-  And how a user can get in touch with them
 ____
 ### Homepage
 ___